-Anoka County maintains a Water Resources Management Report (PDF) Opens a New Window. produced by the Community Health and Environmental Services Department through a collaboration with local natural resources, environmental, educational, and public health agencies.
-The Report provided guidance for a comprehensive approach to protection and management of local water resources.
+Anoka County maintains a Water Resources Report (PDF) produced by the Public Health and Environmental Services Department through collaboration with the Water Resources Management Task Force.
+The report provides an overview of the County’s water resources and guidance for a comprehensive approach to the management and protection of local water resources

 Water Resources Management Task Force